Credit units: 3

 Prerequisite(s): CHEM 112.3 or CHEM 146.3.

 Note: The introductory CHEM courses were changed in 2002.
 Students with credit for CHEM 111 may take CHEM 250.
 Students with credit for CHEM 251 may not take CHEM 250 for credit.
+Costs in addition to tuition will apply to this course.
+Please contact the department for details.

 Upcoming class offerings